gopasspw/gopass/README.md

 - [Pass - Password Store](https://apps.apple.com/us/app/pass-password-store/id1205820573) - iOS, [source code](https://github.com/mssun/passforios), [supports only 1 repository now](https://github.com/mssun/passforios/issues/88)
 - [Password Store](https://play.google.com/store/apps/details?id=dev.msfjarvis.aps) - Android

+## Related Projects

+- [pass](https://www.password-store.org) - The inspiration for this project, by Jason A. Donenfeld. `gopass` is a drop-in replacement for `pass` and can be used interchangeably (mostly!).
+- [passage](https://github.com/FiloSottile/passage) - passage is a fork of [password-store](https://www.passwordstore.org) that uses
+[age](https://age-encryption.org) as a backend instead of GnuPG. `gopass` has some amount of support for `passage` but can not be used fully interchangeably as of today.
+This might change in the future.

 ## Contributing